TommyStarK/typescript-api-boilerplate/README.md

 The database contains only one table, `users`, unpopulated.

-**Note**: Only hashes of email and password are stored in the database.
+**Note**: Only hashes of password are stored in the database.
 Use the `hash` function in the `utils` module if you have to compare hashes.

+Same for emails, there are encrypted using `SHA256` before being stored.
+Use the `decrypt` function in the `utils` module if you need to decrypt stored email.

 In case you need to store large files, the boilerplate is also backed with a [MongoDB](https://github.com/TommyStarK/REST-API-Node-Boilerplate/tree/master/src/database/mongo.js).